aijaz/blog/content/posts/2022/05/31/2022-05-31-flask_celery.markdown

 ## Summary

-I hope you found reading this illustration of using Flask, Celery, and Docker as beneficial as I did writing it.
+I hope you found reading this illustration of using Flask, Celery, and Docker as beneficial as I did while writing it.
 If you have any questions about anything in this post, please feel free to contact me on [Twitter](https://twitter.com/_aijaz_).